If you're at the emergency room (ER), you are probably there because you're dealing with a serious medical problem.

 - A stomach virus

-One tip: Call to make sure the urgent care center is part of your insurance coverage before you go.
-Even if it’s not, urgent care centers are still a good option for getting medical treatment for an ailment that just can’t wait.
+One tip: Many urgent care centers take insurance coverage.
+Ask if your plan is accepted.
+Even if it’s not, urgent care centers are still a good option for getting medical treatment for a problem that just can’t wait.

 2. Be Ready to Answer Questions About Your Health